NCW Alliance Academy

 Monthly training fee $50 per player (Paid directly to the coaching staff on the first day of training every month of training – April – August, November – February.)

-Travel Expenses Varies by game and tournament destination.
+Travel Expenses vary by game and tournament destination.
 Private transportation will be used whenever possible.
 However, at major showcase events this would include tournament registration, airfare, lodging, van rental and food.
 Target tournament events and approximate costs are listed below.
-Coach Travel expenses are covered by the team and are included in the individual cost of the specific event.)
+Coach Travel expenses are covered by the team and are included in the individual cost of the specific event.

-There will be a lot of research and off field preparation that the girls will need to do prior to each showcase:
+There will be a lot of research and off field preparation that the players will need to do prior to each showcase:

 - Build and maintain their player resume`